davideschiavone/OpenSource_Physical_Design/README.md

    During the design preparation the technology LEF and cell LEF files are merged together to obtain a `merged.lef` file.
 The LEF file contains information like the layer information, set of design rules, information about each standard cell which is required for place and route.

-   If you want to see the OpenLane configuration files for the synthesis2gds flow, go to opnelane/configurations where you find the TCL scripts
+   If you want to see the OpenLane configuration files for the synthesis2gds flow, go to `openlane/configurations` where you find the TCL scripts that set the env variables to drive OpenLane.
+   Such variables (or a subset of those) are also set in the design folder (e.g.`designs/picorv32a/config.tcl`.
+   Those variables overwrite the one in configurations.
+In addition, in the design folder you can even find the technology config file
+   (e.g. `designs/picorv32a/sky130A_sky130_fd_sc_hd_config.tcl`) which overwrite the config file of the design and the one in configurations.

  ### Design Synthesis and Results